 - a.
 To conserve forest lands, fresh water supplies, wetlands, foreshore areas, historic and archaeological cultural heritage, and existing agricultural lands. - b.
 To ensure wild food resources are harvested sustainably. - c.
-To protect access to wild food and other resources of the land and marine environments.
+To protect access to wild food and other resources of the land and marine environments. - d.

-- d.
 While recognizing that some exotic species may have value to the community as a source of local food, to minimize the impacts of invasive exotic species on native fauna and flora. - e.
 To preserve and support balanced control of the local feral/heritage sheep which are a valued part of the community and its history.

 - a.
-Assess and report at least every 5 years the amount of land and marine area in the Lasqueti Trust Area that is in protected status, including a breakdown of the types of protected status, a map of protected areas, and the distribution of ecosystem types under protection relative to their overall abundance in the Lasqueti Trust Area. - b.
-Assess and report at least every 10 years the status of land outside of formal protected status in relation to its potential for contributing to conservation objectives outside of protected areas. - c.
-Conservation strategies between land, foreshore and sea shall be integrated where feasible. - d.
-Initiatives to improve mapping of sensitive, rare and threatened ecosystems, arable land, hazardous land, etc. are supported.
+The Local Trust Committee supports regular reporting of Assess and report at least every 5 years the amount of land and marine area in the Lasqueti Trust Area that is in protected status, including a breakdown of the types of protected status, a map of protected areas, and the distribution of ecosystem types under protection relative to their overall abundance in the Lasqueti Trust Area. - b.
+The Local Trust Committee supports regular reporting of Assess and report at least every 10 years the status of land outside of formal protected status in relation to its potential for contributing to conservation objectives outside of protected areas. - c.
+Conservation strategies between land, foreshore and sea shall be integrated where feasible. - Initiatives to improve mapping are supported, including the mapping of sensitive ecosystems, rare ecosystems, and threatened ecosystems, arable land, and hazardous land, etc. are supported.

 - a.
 The Lasqueti Community Association is encouraged to develop a guide for residents on best local practices for stewardship of environmental, historic, archaeological and heritage values. - b.
 Scientifically rigorous surveys of important exotic species, in particular feral sheep, are encouraged to estimate population size and to assess local ecological impacts. - c.
-Encourage a community-led process to identify a scientifically-based land and marine conservation targets that meet habitat needs for all species.. - d.
+Encourage a community-led process to identify-a scientifically-based land and marine conservation targets that meet habitat needs for all species. - d.
 Ongoing community monitoring of the status of invasive species and of native species potentially at risk is supported. - e.
 Private landowners are encouraged to undertake stewardship of their land to maintain natural and semi-natural ecosystems and restore any areas of degraded habitat. - f.
 Private landowners are encouraged to take stewardship actions on their land to reduce populations of undesirable invasive species and enhance native species. - g.
-Private landowners are encouraged to place conservation covenants on areas with high conservation values. - h.
-The Province is requested to designate all unencumbered Crown land on Lasqueti in a formal protected status. - i.
-A community-led process to identify a locally-meaningful definition and designation of agricultural land is encouraged. - j.
-Hydrological watershed planning to protect water supplies and ecosystems is encouraged.
+Private landowners are encouraged to place conservation covenants on areas with high conservation values.